trottier/slate/source/index.html.md

   Particle.publish("..."); // (not an actual Particle webhook) perhaps send an SMS message ?
 }
 ```
-Returns true if hub is out of food
+Return true if hub is out of food

 ## IsSingulatorError()